nuxodin/press-css/README.md

 ## Accessibility First
 Now that you can easily add new and custom colors to Press.css, I wanted to ensure that Press.css adheres as close as possible to web accessibility standards.
 While I was able to keep all the original button colors from the original release, this meant I needed to change the default text color on many of the buttons to ensure a minimum of AA compliance with [(WCAG 2.0)](https://usecontrast.com/guide).

-If `color: #FFF` would cause a color ratio to fall below a 5.0 (AA is 4.5), it will default to a black color instead.
+If `color: #FFF` would cause a color ratio to fall below a 4.5 ratio, it will default to a black color instead.
 Colors can easily be overridden with normal CSS with the following:
 ```css
 .press:not(.press-ghost) {
     color: #FFF;